What Are The Differences Between B2B and B2C?

 1. Buyer Intent and the Decision Making Process

-While you might buy something cheap without much forethought, expensive purchases tend to be more considered.
-For example, you will probably spend a couple of weeks – sometimes much longer – talking to friends, asking experts, and reading reviews before deciding what car to buy.
+While you might buy something inexpensive without giving it much thought, expensive purchases usually receive more thought.
+For instance, before choosing which car to purchase, you will likely spend a few weeks — sometimes much longer — consulting experts, asking friends for advice, and reading reviews.

 2. Volume and Size of Transactions